karantan/psusage/README.md

 # psusage ![gha build](https://github.com/karantan/psusage/workflows/Go/badge.svg)

-Tool for monitoring CPU usage for a program (and it's forks).
+Tool for monitoring CPU usage for a program (and its forks).

-Inspired by https://github.com/struCoder/pidusage but I've decided to only get the information from the [`ps`](https://man7.org/linux/man-pages/man1/ps.1.html) tool and not parse `/proc/<pid>/stat` file, because this is already done by the `ps` tool.
+Inspired by https://github.com/struCoder/pidusage, but I've decided only to get the information from the [`ps`](https://man7.org/linux/man-pages/man1/ps.1.html) tool and not parse `/proc/<pid>/stat` file because this is already done by the `ps` tool.

 > /proc/[pid]/stat
 >    Status information about the process.
 This is used by